Preserves: an Expressive Data Language

 Sequences.

-is a sequence of Value
+A Sequence is a sequence of Values.
+Sequences are compared

 lexicographically.7